-Operational bioassay programs can generate multiple results for an individual in a given period (e.g., a year), which creates a related problem if an individual is involved in an incident and has more (potentially many more4) bioassay results than other workers.
+Operational bioassay programs can generate multiple results for an individual in a given period (e.g., a year), which creates a related problem if an individual is involved in an incident and has more (potentially many more) bioassay results than other workers.
 If these are not accounted for, the problems of correlated data and unequal number of samples per person can violate the assumptions on which the linear regression used to model the data and the statistical tests used to compare strata in the population are based (see Fox 2008, p.
 100).

 The ultimate solution to this problem is to convert bioassay data to committed effective doses.
 Unfortunately, this is usually feasible only for workers exposed to materials such as HTO that have simple biokinetic models and short retention times in the body.
 A bigger problem in practice is that organ doses, not effective doses, are required for dose reconstruction.
 This significantly complicates coworker models because there is no easy way to go from effective dose to organ dose, which means a coworker model would be required for each organ of interest.
-The next best solution is to generate a single statistic that characterizes multiple bioassay results for each person in a given period.
-This is referred to as an OPOS statistic.
+The next best solution is to generate a single statistic that characterizes multiple bioassay results for each person in a given period. .
 Obvious choices for such a statistic are the mean bioassay result, the median bioassay result, and the maximum bioassay result.
 The choice of statistic is complicated by the presence of censored data (i.e., bioassay results reported as less than some analytical detection level).

 When we are presented with more than one bioassay result, all of which are uncensored, it is reasonable to take the mean to be the best point estimate to characterize the data (see Example A below).
 If there are censored data, we can take the mean using the face value of the censored results and consider it to be maximum possible mean (MPM).
 If there are uncensored results in the dataset, the MPM would be used as an uncensored result (Example B), whereas if all data are censored, the MPM would be used as a censored result (Example C).
+When negative results are present they are censored at 0 and the mean is calculated in a similar fashion (Examples D, E, F, and G).